Applicant Guide [ PDF 233 KB ]

 You may be eligible if all of these apply:

-- Your project will protect and improve surface water and/or groundwater quality; and
+- Your project will protect and improve surface water and/or groundwater quality

-- You contact the Program to apply for funding prior to starting project;
+- You contact the Program to apply for funding prior to starting your project

 - Your proposed project is:

 - A farm project located in the City of Ottawa

 - A well decommissioning project located within the City of Ottawa

 - A non-farm project located within rural* Ottawa or